 The Union Square Christmas Tree Lighting Ceremony is always held the day after Thanksgiving in San Francisco.
-The 2016 scheduled performers include singer-songwriter Aloe Blacc, the San Francisco boys choir, the Oakland Interfaith Gospel Choir, and songs by the cast of the SF Playhouse's production of She Love Me.
+The 2017 scheduled performers include several local performers and artists.

 The performances will be followed by the lighting of the tree at 6:40pm.